TheFlemoid/CH32Fun-HD44780/README.md

 &nbsp;

-To use in a project, simply drop the HD44780 directory from this repo into either your core esp-idf components directory, or (more typically) drop it into the "components" directory of your individual project.
+To use this library, the HD44780 header and C files need to be placed in your build project, and configured in your projects Make file.
+Examples of how to do this are included in the [`examples/`](./examples/) directory.

 &nbsp;